 Help protect yourself, so your identity remains only yours!

+- Don’t provide any personal information through social media, even ours – The less places this information lives the better.
 Always avoid sending both your credit card or account number and pin or password in the same message.
-If you must, ideally send the two pieces of information separately through separate means.
-Example email and text message
+If you need to provide scans of documents, provide both pieces of information separately.

 If you’re a victim of fraud or identity theft